user153632/IntroToGit/README.md

 All members of the group will now:

 4. Clone from your personal repo
+5. Setup upstream environment
-5. Create a new branch (called "myDev") from your *master* branch
+6. Create a new branch (called "myDev") from your **master** branch
-6. Add your name to names.txt
+7. Add your name to names.txt
-7. Push your changes to your personal repo on Github
+8. Push your changes to your personal repo on Github

 (Remember: **P**aul **A**dores **C**uddly **P**uppies)

-8. All non-team leaders of the group should create a pull request to the team leader's repo on Github
+9. All non-team leaders of the group should create a pull request to the team leader's repo on Github
-9. The team leader will create a pull request to the main repo from step 2
+10. Once members have completed step 9, the team leader should create a pull request to the main repo from step 2

+**ALWAYS PUSH TO ORIGIN, _NEVER_ UPSTREAM**